Helping others through entrepreneurship

 “I kept calling my friends to ask them if they were going to come hang out with me as I’ve got this IV drip in my arm,” he recalled.

 It wasn’t Nate’s first concussion, but it was his worst.

 “You can lose consciousness, sometimes you don’t, sometimes you’ll just see stars.”

 One time after a blow to the head he was being evaluated by an EMT who asked him if he could remember his name.

-“I looked at him and I said, ‘My name is Robert Paulson’ and he just started laughing,” Nate recalled.
+“I looked at him and I said, ‘My name is Robert Paulson’ and he just started laughing,” said Nate, referencing the famous Fight Club scene.
 “If I’ve got my humor and can think, then I’ll say that.”

 But the Valmont accident didn’t leave him so lighthearted.
 Soon after the crash he began experiencing such severe migraines that he thought he was having a brain aneurysm, unsure what was happening.
 Eventually he found out the pain was an aftershock of the traumatic brain injury.
 Mood swings followed, disrupting his daily life.

 “It changes the chemical balance in your brain,” said Nate, who has had to train out stutters and emotional swings brought on by the fall.